LeStarch/gwc-puzzlebox/puzzle-2/README.md

 This is a simulation, however; there are boundaries that should be respected during this time.
 Please *DO NOT* stalk your target online.
-Everything you need can be found in-class, and there is no need to search on social media, nor other online resources.
+Everything you need can be found in-class, and via communication.

+You do not need:

+- Social media
+- Google searches
+- Background checks

 ---
 ---